All-Systems-Electronics/MicroPythonLessons/README.md

 ## Initial Setup
 1. [Download](https://thonny.org/) and install the Thonny IDE, which is where we'll write our code and communicate with the Pico.
 2. [Download](https://micropython.org/download/rp2-pico/rp2-pico-latest.uf2) the MicroPython for Pico firmware image.
-3. While the cable is disconnected from your PC, connect the Micro-B end of the cable into the Pico Board.
+3. While the USB cable is disconnected from your PC, connect the Micro-B end of the cable into the Pico Board.
 4. While holding down the __BOOTSEL__ button on the Pico board, connect the other end of the USB cable into your PC.

    Count slowly to 3 and then release the button.